 Paris is the land of the small restaurant, probably smaller than your living room.
-Tables are frequently touching so learn to lower your voice and concentrate on your conversation, not that of your neighbours, which you cannot help overhear...
-Obviously this is pre-covid but still applies ©
+Tables are frequently touching so learn to use your "Indoor Voice" as they say and concentrate on your conversation, not that of your neighbours, which you cannot help overhearing.

-Unlike the English, when not eating the French always keep a hands and forearms on the table.
+Unlike the English, when not eating the French always keep hands and forearms on the table.
 This is because the French like to know where everyone's hands are, if they are under the table they may be on somebody else's lap.

-When you're nearly finished your meal, just chattering away, this is the point at which you risk having your plate spirited away by a waiter who thinks you have stopped eating because French people often signal that they have finished their meal by leaving their knife and fork in the three and nine o'clock positions.
+When you're nearly finished your meal, just chattering away, this is the point at which you risk having your plate spirited away by a waiter who thinks you've stopped eating because French people often signal that they've finished their meal by leaving their knife and fork in the three and nine o'clock positions.